Scaling limits of Markov branching trees with applications to Galton-Watson and random unordered trees: Proofs of Theorems and Proofs of Theorems 5 and 6

-The convergence of $\Pi^n(\lfloor a_n\cdot\rfloor)$ in the Skorokhod space follows, because $d_{\mathcal{P}}([k]\cap \pi,\pi)\leq e^{-k}$ for every $\pi\in \P_\N$.
-This shows that $[k]\cap \Pi^n(\lfloor a_n\cdot\rfloor)$ remains uniformly close to $\Pi^n(\lfloor a_n\cdot\rfloor)$.
+The convergence of $\Pi^n(\lfloor a_n\cdot\rfloor)$ in the Skorokhod space follows, because $d_{\mathcal{P}}([k]\cap\pi,\pi)\leq e^{-k}$ for every $\pi\in\P_\N$.
+This shows that $[k]\cap\Pi^n(\lfloor a_n\cdot\rfloor)$ remains uniformly close to $\Pi^n(\lfloor a_n\cdot\rfloor)$.

-Next, by Lemma \ref{sec:tightness-1}, it follows that, jointly with this convergence, for every $i\geq 1$, the finite-dimensional marginals of $(n^{-1}\#\Pi^n_{(i)}(\lfloor a_n t\rfloor),t\geq 0)$ converge in distribution to those of $(|\Pi_{(i)}(t)|,t\geq 0)$, at least for times which are not fixed discontinuity times of the limiting process --- the set of such points is always countable, and it turns out that there are none in the present case.
-Since we also know that the laws of the processes $(n^{-1}\#\Pi^n_{(i)}(\lfloor a_n t\rfloor),t\geq 0)$ are tight when $n$ varies, by Lemma \ref{sec:prel-conv-lemm-3} (these processes all have same distribution as $(n^{-1}X_n(\lfloor a_n t\rfloor),t\geq 0)$ by exchangeability), this allows to conclude.
+Next, by Lemma~\ref{sec:tightness-1}, it follows that, jointly with this convergence, for every $i\geq1$, the one-dimensional marginals of $(n^{-1}\#\Pi^n_{(i)}(\lfloor a_n t\rfloor),t\geq0)$ converge in distribution to those of $(|\Pi_{(i)}(t)|,t\geq0)$, at least for times which are not fixed discontinuity times of the limiting process---the set of such points is always countable, and it turns out that there are none in the present case.
+The convergence of finite-dimensional marginals (outside of possible fixed discontinuities) is obtained in a similar way, using a straightforward generalization of Lemma~\ref{sec:tightness-1} to the case of a sequence $((\pi^{(n,1)},\ldots,\pi^{(n,k)}),n\geq1)$ of jointly exchangeable random partitions, respectively, of $[n]$, that converges to a limiting $k$-tuple of random partitions of $\N$.
+This generalization is left to the reader.